DCAN-Labs/HBCD-MADE/docs/source/expected_outputs.rst

 .. note:: Plot titles contain N values for the number of trials retained for each condition of each task.
 MMN task plots are titled as follows: N = # standard trials, # predeviant trials, # deviant trials.
 FACE task plots are titled as follows: N = # uprightINV trials, # inverted trials, # object trials, # uprightOBJ trials.

-c.
-MATLAB Data files (``.mat``)
-.mat files contain processing output.

-- Output for the VEP, FACE, and MMN tasks contain the ``allData`` matrix, which is structured as Conditions x Electrodes x Timepoints.

-- Output for the RS data contains the ``spectra_eo_db`` matrix, which is structured as Electrodes x Frequency.
-RS .mat output does not contain the time dimension.

-d.
-CSV data files (``.csv``)

-For each task, two .csv files are automatically produced by MADE: a summary statistics file and a trial measures file.

-- Summary Statistics

-	* For the MMN, VEP, and FACE tasks, the summaryStats file contains the standardized measurement error (SME) for a specified time range (e.g. 200-400 ms after stimulus presentation) at an ROI (e.g. fcz).
-The SME is a universal measure of data quality for ERP data.
-See Luck et al. (2021) for more information.

-	* For the RS (resting state), the summaryStats file contains the SME and mean power at each frequency bin ranging from 1-50Hz.

-- Trial Measures

-	* For the MMN, VEP, and FACE tasks, the trialMeasures files contain trial-by-trial mean amplitudes across time ranges for different ROIs.

-	* The RS does not have a trialMeasures file because this task does not contain trials.

 .. _./...eeg_MADE_preprocessing_report.csv: